erikbryant/siglent_emulator/README.md

 python3 -m pip install git+https://github.com/erikbryant/siglent_emulator@0b5e28bfbc6506828f8323a2878d9af708678dd0
 ```

-# Using the Emulator to test Your Code
+# Using the Emulator in Tests

 The emulator mimics your Siglent device.
-You will talk to the emulator just like you would talk to your Siglent device.
-First, start the emulator.
+Your tests will communicate with the emulator just as they would communicate with your Siglent device.
+The emulator can be started from within the test.
+There is no need to have it running separately.
+The emulator is started with just a few lines of Python:

 ```python
 from siglent_emulator import emulator